Corriedale

 The Corriedale is a New Zealand breed of sheep.
 It was bred from about 1882 in the South Island by James Little, who cross-bred Merino and Lincoln Longwool sheep.
 The breed was officially recognised in 1911.
 It has been exported to Australia and to many countries in Africa, Asia, Europe and North and South America.
-In 2021 it was reported from twenty-five countries, and the total population was estimated at just over 5 million.
+In 2021 it was reported from twenty-five countries, and the total population world-wide was estimated at just over 5 million.